EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -Faint
-Switch to make the text faint (decreased intensity) when using ANSI terminal support.
+Switch to make the whole line faint (decreased intensity, darker) when using ANSI terminal support.
 Default is False.

 ```yaml